odig/homeeToMqtt/README.md

         "mqttUserName": "mqtt",
         # use the password for the defined user for the MQTT server in use (leave blank "" if no username/pw is set)
         "mqttPassword": "mqtt",
-        # publish homee states to mqtt, leave as is, unless you know better
+        # publish homee states to mqtt as json, leave as is, unless you know better
         "publish": true,
+        # publish homee states to mqtt as single int value, leave as is, unless you know better
+        "publishInt": false,
+        # publish homee states to mqtt as boolen string value (True,False), leave as is, unless you know better
+        "publishBool": true,
         # subscribe to mqtt topics, leave as is, unless you know better
         "subscribe": true,
         # request full homee states every status timer seconds